 I read somewhere that anybody can kill if the time and circumstances are right.
 How much more ordinary charms.
 Especially as the ones in favor of it are usually convinced of their good intentions.
 Anybody can give in if the persuasions are properly directed at the right time and circumstance, I believe.

 So growing up in a religious home, with my mum being possessed of a more domineering disposition, I’ve in fact adopted an undeclining faith in the Lord, and I regard my entirety to Him.
-I beseech you, fellow brethren, to yearn towards same.
-Lol.
+I beseech you, fellow brethren, to yearn towards the same.

 But even if I believe juju is real, its only just the reality of the society we live in.
 And so accepted as inevitable and might not just be transitory.